 Marketers can map the performance of their campaigns from various data sources.
 Most often this leads to them being overly obsessed with metrics.
 But, not all numbers penned on paper help derive befitting conclusions that promise results.
 This is where qualitative information about visitor behavior helps to connect the missing dots in user research.

-Qualitative tools, such as heatmaps, give you richer insight into what actions visitors perform on your website.
+Qualitative tools, such as website heatmaps, give you richer insight into what actions visitors perform on your website.
 They inform you about the path visitors take on your platform, the way they interact with your site’s content, the elements they like the most, and where they bounce off.
 This information about your users can help you make informed decisions about UI/UX changes on your website.

 This blog delves into how heatmaps, as a qualitative research tool, can help map the performance of your website’s five prominent pages, namely – home page, landing page, product page, blog page, and checkout page, to help you uplift conversions.